Keyword search: 179 records shown

 Domains: Clinical practice, Communication

-This is the first of a three-part course discussing the assessment of vision from birth to 18 years.
-Part one explores the importance of history and symptom taking when assessing children’s vision and discusses how to choose the most appropriate techniques when examining infants up to the age of 12 months.
+This is the first instalment of a three-part course focused on assessing vision from birth to 18 years.
+Part one highlights the importance of taking a thorough history and understanding symptoms when assessing children’s vision and examines how to choose the most appropriate techniques for assessing infants up to the age of 12 months.

 Topics: History and symptoms, Preferential looking, Cover test, Stereopsis, Emmetropisation, Mohindra retinoscopy, Cycloplegic refraction, Binocular vision, Communication skills, Ocular health assessment, 20D lens, Young eye series.